 We enjoyed a few hours wandering through the famous district of Montmartre, perched on top of a hill offering fantastic views of Paris.
 It’s my favourite Parisian neighbourhood to explore, which is saying something given it’s a tourist favourite and packed with visitors.
 Still, for me, this doesn’t detract from the beauty of the area.
 We loved walking through the streets, eating gelato as we wandered around Sacre Coeur and sipped coffee at a local bistro.
 The area is renowned for its artistic history, a place once called home by renowned artists including Monet, Dega, Picasso and Van Gogh.
 It has also been the site of many famous films including An American in Paris, Moulin Rouge and Amelie.
-Find Montmartre here.
+Book a walking tour here.

 12. Wander through the Louvre

 If you’ve never visited Paris before, a trip to the Louvre is probably on the cards!
 I visited on my first trip and was glad I got to check it off my life bucket list.
 That said, we didn’t make the effort to visit again this time as it didn’t feel necessary.
 Aside from it’s iconic exterior, the Louvre is probably most well-known for Leonardo Da Vinci’s masterpiece, the Mona Lisa.
 Prepare yourself for a very crowded room of people trying to get a photo of the artwork, safely guarded behind a thick plastic barrier with a crowd-distancing perimeter set up around it.
 Like I said, I’m glad I’ve seen it but I’m not in a rush to do it again.
-Find The Louvre here.
+Get tickets for the Louvre here.

 Bonus Paris Travel Tip: The Metro is a safe and easy way to get around Paris.
 You can pre-purchase tickets or buy them as you go for around €1.90 p.p per one-way trip.
 The map system is easy to figure out and the trains run regularly, with multiple language options available at the ticket booths.
 Be sure to have the cash to use the ticket booths or you can purchase using your credit card from the staff.
 Just be sure to be wary of pickpockets – keep your bags to the front and watch each other’s back!